YOU’RE THERE FOR US FIRST

 Step 4: Your peer specialist will schedule a confidential phone or video conference appointment and listen to what is going on with you and your family.
 They can also connect you to any other resources you may need.

-Step 5: Your peer specialist will follow up with regular check-ins over a period of up to six months.
+Step 5: Your peer specialist will follow up with regular check-ins over a period of six months to one year.

 WHY PARTICIPANTS ARE FEELING BETTER